 Check out the details in our full guide to Virgin Media fibre optic broadband.

 First of all, type your postcode into our postcode checker and we'll show you what broadband deals you can get in your area.
 If you spot a Virgin Media one you like the look of, click through and you'll be taken to the Virgin Media website, where you can seal the deal in seconds.

 Another possible solution to try is mobile broadband.
 It's often slower and less reliable than a wired connection, but it's about as landline-free as you can get.

-Mobile broadband comes in the form of a USB dongle, a Wi-Fi hotspot device, or a SIM-only deal (such as the kind you'd get for an iPad), all of which work by connecting wirelessly to the provider's 4G network.
+Mobile broadband comes in the form of a USB dongle, a Wi-Fi hotspot device, or a data-only SIM deal (such as the kind you'd get for an iPad), all of which work by connecting wirelessly to the provider's 4G network.

 Generally, you'll need to purchase the dongle or device upfront, then pay for the broadband connection itself on a month-by-month basis - though some providers offer longer term contracts too.
 And unlike wired broadband, there are pay-as-you-go options as well.

 Handy mobile broadband gadgets are available from mobile providers including EE, Three, O2, Vodafone, and of course Virgin Media.
 Remember to check each provider's network coverage before picking one, otherwise you may struggle to connect.

 If you've got a smartphone with the right tech, you can even turn your phone itself into a Wi-Fi hotspot, or tether your connection to your PC using a USB cable.
 Just make sure you have a high enough data limit on your mobile plan - going over it can incur some hefty fees or cut your connection off til the next month.